lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/04-CRUD-Read/README.md

 ☝️ Make sure to use the global variable `DB` defined in the program, no need for you to instantiate it yourself!

 💡 HINT: make sure to pay attention to what **data type** you get back from the `DB.execute` method versus what data type **you need** to have inside your model.
-How can we make sure we end up with a Post instance?
+How can we make sure we end up with a `Post` instance?

 ##### SQL injections
 As we learned in the lecture, we also need to protect our `find` method against **SQL injections**.
 As a reminder, an SQL injection is a serious security issue, where an attacker can interfere with your application by means of malicious queries to the database.
 Potential effects are, for example, allowing an ill-intended user to access restricted data, i.e. social security numbers, credit cards, or passwords 😱.
 In some cases, the attacker can even change or delete data, permanently damaging the application.
+If you want to read more about SQL injections and see some examples, you can check out [fthis article](https://portswigger.net/web-security/sql-injection).

-To protect your database against SQL injections, you must never interpolate SQL queries with user data but use `?` [placeholders](http://ruby.bastardsbook.com/chapters/sql/#placeholders-sqlite-gem) instead.
+To protect your database against SQL injections, you must never interpolate SQL queries with user data but use `?` [**placeholders**](http://ruby.bastardsbook.com/chapters/sql/#placeholders-sqlite-gem) instead.

 ℹ️ For this exercise, to prevent SQL injections you'll need to pass _several arguments_ to the `.execute` method.